VaishnaviSonwaneBntSoft/ysirrepo/README.md

      - **Minor GC Count**
      - **Full GC Count**
      - **Average Allocation Rate**
-   - These metrics are crucial for understanding the performance of the garbage collector and the application’s memory management.
+   - These metrics are crucial for understanding the performance of the garbage collector.
 12. **Upload artifacts:** Saves test results, GC logs, and analysis reports as workflow artifacts.
 13. **Stop and clean up containers:** Stops the running container and removes unused Docker resources.